alfdingus/i-can-not-do-this-/README.md

 While the mechanics on minecraft were way more simplified, i feel like it did help me understand the tinkerCAD circuit better, since i understood the basics.
 So although it wasn't completely true to life, i feel that it is a fair enough introduction.
 I wonder what other minecraft mechanisms are representative of real life physical computing examples without us knowing.

 I'd be interested in seeing how CC can be introduced into games naturally, especially in less open-world games.
 I feel like it would be cool to see a version of animal crossing where it was less casual and more focused on the specifics of crafting, rather than it being a one-click and done thing.
+Maybe a platform game where the map is a circuit, and to get to the next level the character has to build a specific type of circuit?
+Kinda like fireboy and watergirl.